awesome-pro/neon-website/content/docs/guides/quarkus-jdbc.md

 ```

 <Admonition type="note">
-You can find the connection string for your database in the **Connection Details** widget on the Neon **Dashboard**.
+You can find the connection string for your database in the **Connection Details** widget on the Unique **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).
 </Admonition>

 ## Use the PostgreSQL JDBC Driver